-2.2.1 Strategies and payoffs
+2.1.a.
+Strategies and payoffs

 When deciding on a loan application at stage t = 3, in the absence of information sharing each bank only knows the contracts issued by competitors making public offers.
-In contrast, with information sharing, a bank also knows the entrepreneur's past indebtedness, that is, both his total pledged repayment and its breakdown across loans.
-Bank b's strategy is a contract offer $c_b = (l_b, r_b)$ and an acceptance probability $\alpha_b$ conditional on the information known to the bank up to t = 3.
-The entrepreneur's strategy is a set of loan applications, the seniority structure of agreed loans, and a choice of project size $n \in \{S, L\}$ .
+In contrast, with information sharing, a bank also knows the entrepreneur's past indebtedness, that is, both his total pledged no bank knows the whole set of offers available to the entrepreneur when it decides whether to accept loan applications.